 A Housing First/Supportive Housing approach will be used as the underlying premise for efforts to minimize the length and frequency of homelessness.
 Direct placement from streets and shelters will be emphasized.
 Residents will pay 30% of their income for rent.
 Services that help the tenants maintain their housing will be an integral, but separate, component of the housing.
-A sufficient stock of affordable housing must exist to accomplish this result (see "Supportive Housing pages 152-170 of the Consolidated Plan.
+A sufficient stock of affordable housing must exist to accomplish this result (see "Supportive Housing Plan).